MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-7-Agency-International-Development/subchapter-H-Clauses-Forms/part-752-Solicitation-Provisions-Contract-Clauses/subpart-752.2-Texts-Provisions-Clauses/section-752.202-1.md

 (d) *Alternate 72.* For use in all USAID contracts which involve any performance overseas.
 Use in addition to the clauses in (48 CFR) FAR 52.202-1 and in 752.202-1(b) of this chapter.

-USAID Definitions Clause - Supplement for USAID Contracts Involving Performance Overseas (JUN 2009)
+USAID Definitions Clause—Supplement for USAID Contracts Involving Performance Overseas (JUN 2009)

 (a) *Contractor's Chief of Party* shall mean the representative of the Contractor in the Cooperating Country who shall be responsible for supervision of the performance of all duties undertaken by the Contractor in the Cooperating Country.